-Pupils included in the 2021/22 school performance data will have experienced varying levels of disruption to their schooling due to the pandemic.
-The data on this page reflected the school's results in 2021/22, but cannot provide information about the factors which may have influenced these results.
-Despite the Covid pandemic, staff at Longford have continued to engage with professional development to implement and embed high quality teaching strategies in line with our curriculum intent and school development priorities:
+Pupils included in the 2022/23 school performance data will have experienced varying levels of disruption to their schooling due to the pandemic.
+Staff at Longford have continued to engage with professional development to implement and embed high quality teaching strategies in line with our curriculum intent and school development priorities:

 Quality of Education:

 Behaviour and Attitudes:

 KS1/2 Performance Data 2023